gitlabhq/gitlabhq/doc/workflow/importing/import_projects_from_github.md

 At its current state, GitHub importer can import:

-- the repository description
+- the repository description (introduced in GitLab 7.7)
-- the git repository data
+- the git repository data (introduced in GitLab 7.7)
-- the issues
+- the issues (introduced in GitLab 7.7)
-- the pull requests
+- the pull requests (introduced in GitLab 8.4)
-- the wiki pages
+- the wiki pages (introduced in GitLab 8.4)

+It is not yet possible to import your labels and milestones.
+We are working on improving this in the near future.

 The importer page is visible when you [create a new project][new-project].
 Click on the **GitHub** link and you will be redirected to GitHub for